ahh-cheng/mmusculus_rnaseq/README.md

 # mmusculus_rnaseq
-codes for processing RNAseq data with SLURM
+codes for processing RNAseq data with SLURM and R

 `data_processing` contains BASH scripts for `fastq` files processing, quality checking, alignment, and read counting.
 Also contains codes for data analysis using R.